tkirkland/ScreenMon/README.md

 per screen in X11 using Nvidia proprietary drivers.
 Combine that would the horrible performance of Nouveau and you see my dilemma.
 I searched for weeks and could find nothing so the idea to make this script was born.
 Originally created as a shell script, I decided to try making a Python variant.
 Here we are.

+## THANKS
+Giving credit where credit is due; Special thanks to user Naftuli Kay in [this thread.](https://askubuntu.com/questions/631997/subscribe-for-dbus-event-of-screen-power-off)